HCS is currently at Level 3 on our Continuum of Multi-Layered Mitigation Strategies

 Here are just some of the ways we are modifying our practices to keep our staff and students as safe as possible while providing them the opportunity to learn.
 Henry County Schools expects exceptional learning outcomes, even as we meet the challenges of our current situation.

 Face Coverings & Personal Hygiene

-• Masks are optional on all HCS Buses & buildings when responsible distancing is not possible
+• Masks are required in all HCS Buses & buildings when responsible distancing is not possible

 • Hand sanitizing stations at high-traffic intersections within the school building